-LSA Community-Engaged Course Development Grants, funded by the Colllege of Literature, Science, and the Arts and administered by the Ginsberg Center, offer up to $1500 to support new and ongoing community-engaged courses.
+LSA Community-Engaged (CE) Course Development Grants, funded by the College of Literature, Science, and the Arts and administered by the Ginsberg Center, offer up to $1500 to support new and ongoing community-engaged courses.

-Expenses that can be covered by these grants may include, but are not limited to honoraria for community speakers and efforts aimed at developing or enhancing community partnerships that are connected to community-engaged courses.
+- Expenses that can be covered by these grants may include, but are not limited to: honoraria for community speakers; stipends for community partners; efforts aimed at developing, enhancing, and/or sustaining community partnerships that are connected to community-engaged courses.

-- Attend at least one Ginsberg Academic Partner workshop or session in the term(s) following the award.
+- Attend at least one Ginsberg Academic Partner workshop, program, or session during the grant period.

-- Add at least 2 closed-ended and 1 open-ended suggested questions to end-of-semester course evaluations.
+- Add at least 2 closed-ended questions and 1 open-ended question to your course evaluation from our list of recommended end-of-semester questions.

 - Complete a post-award questionnaire by the end of the term that immediately follows your course.
 Ex: For Fall 2023 courses, submit your questionnaire by the end of Winter 2024 term.

 Submit your application via the LSA Community-Engaged Course Development Grant Application Form.
 In the form, you will be asked to submit information about your community-engaged course, the need for grant funding, and answer several short answer questions.
 Before starting your application, please review the application requirements for a full discussion of required materials.